 Your doctor will give you instructions for reducing bruising, swelling, and pain.
 Unless your doctor advises something differently, the following do’s and don’ts will help promote healing.

-A yellow bruise on your breast rarely signifies anything more than a small, passing injury.
+A yellow bruise on your breast rarely signifies anything more than a passing injury.
 Your body will usually absorb the blood from your bruise within about two weeks.